abumq/easyloggingpp/README.md

 el::Logger* businessLogger = el::Loggers::getLogger("business");
 ```

 This will register a new logger if it does not already exist otherwise it will get an existing one.
-But if you has passed in `false` to the second param and logger does not already exist, `businessLogger` will be nullptr.
+But if you have passed in `false` to the second param and logger does not already exist, `businessLogger` will be nullptr.

 When you register a new logger, default configurations are used (see Default Configurations section above).
 Also worth noticing, logger IDs are case sensitive.